gruppe-i-co-design/paper/paper.md

 The intended algorithm is inspired from the Bubble Sort and is a relatively uncomplicated sorting algorithm.
 Bubble sort functioning by comparing adjacent elements; if the array elements are sorted, no swapping is terminated.
 Contrarily, the elements need to be switched.
 The even-odd transposition sort algorithm operates by comparing all odd/even listed pairs of neighboring elements in the array if the match is in incorrect order; in other words, the primary element is bigger than the second the elements are swapped.
 The second step is to compare all even/odd listed matches of adjoining elements.
 These two steps are repeating until the array is sorted.

 Knuth goes deeply into the ways in which sorting networks kan be optimized and are created in his masterpiece; _The Art of Computer Programming_ [@knuthsortnetwork1998].
-Further the parallelization of the algorithm is further explained in the book made by Nvidia, which details optimized sorting on GPUs using sorting networks and parallel comparisions [@gpugems2; chapter 46].
+Further the parallelization of the algorithm is well explained in the book _GPU Gems 2_ from Nvidia [@gpugems2; chapter 46], which details optimized sorting on GPUs using sorting networks and parallel comparisions.
+The parallelization aspect is quite similar between GPUs and FPGAs.

 See @sec:visual-odd-even-sort for a visual explanation of the algorithm.